appsody/appsody-operator/readme.md

 ## Overview

-The architecture of the Appsody Application Operator follows the basic Controller pattern:  the Operator container with the controller is deployed into a Pod and listens for incoming resources with `Kind: AppsodyApplication`.
+The architecture of the Appsody Application Operator follows the basic controller pattern:  the Operator container with the controller is deployed into a Pod and listens for incoming resources with `Kind: AppsodyApplication`.
 The

 ![ICP OS](architecture.png)